Better Benefits. Happier Employees. Lower Turnover. Without Spending an Extra Dollar to Get There.

 First, a short conversation with me.
 I'll ask a few quick questions about your team and current benefits, so we can confirm this is worth your time before anything gets scheduled.

-If it's a fit, I'll get you on the calendar with my partners at EHP for a Discovery Call, 45 to 60 minutes.
+If it's a fit, I'll get you on the calendar with my partners for a Discovery Call, 45 to 60 minutes.
 That's where they'll walk through your specific numbers, your current benefits setup, and the deeper questions on compliance and implementation.
-You'll leave knowing exactly what this is worth to your business, whether the answer is yes or no. No cost, no obligation.
+You'll leave knowing exactly what this is worth to your team and your budget, whether the answer is yes or no. No cost, no obligation.
 If it doesn't make sense for your situation, they'll tell you that directly, not after wasting your time.

-Every payroll run between now and then is a payroll run at the higher rate.
+Every payroll run between now and then is a payroll run without this in place.
 That's the only real cost of waiting.

 - 24/7 access to care through an app, without waiting for an appointment